synapse-ai-labs/synapse-api/README.md

 7. Run `yarn create-db-schema` to create the relevant tables for your D1 metadata layer.
 8. Run `yarn create-vectorstore --dimensions=1024 --metric cosine`.

 As shown in the above yarn command, you will need to specify `dimensions` and distance `metric` params.
-See here for an up-to-date list of allowed values: https://developers.cloudflare.com/vectorize/configuration/create-indexes/#distance-metrics.
+See (here)[https://developers.cloudflare.com/vectorize/configuration/create-indexes/#distance-metrics] for an up-to-date list of allowed values.
 At the time of writing, the following are supported: `cosine`, `euclidean`, and `dot-product`.

 The max `dimensions` value at the time of writing is **1536** (which appears to originate from OpenAI's `ada-002` embedding model output size).
 See here for more information on why dimensions are relevant: https://developers.cloudflare.com/vectorize/configuration/create-indexes/#dimensions.